By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

 [Hour One] Raw opened with an Elimination Chamber recap video… Michael Cole checked in on commentary and narrated various shots of World Heavyweight Champion CM Punk and new Women’s Intercontinental Champion AJ Lee, some Judgment Day members, and Gunther.
 Cole also hyped Roman Reigns’ appearance.

 Paul Heyman, Logan Paul, and Austin Theory were shown at ringside.
 The Vision trio entered the ring.
 Heyman called Seth Rollins the single biggest thief in history.
 The fans interrupted Heyman by chanting Rollins’ entrance theme.
-Heyman tried to fuel it by saying he hates the show and Rollins.
+Heyman tried to fuel it by saying he hates the song and Rollins.

 Heyman accused Rollins of stealing the Elimination Chamber win from Logan.
 Heyman referred to Rollins as Mr. Lynch and said they would stomp his ass out the next time he’s in a WWE ring.
 Heyman said that wasn’t a prediction or a spoiler; it was a personal guarantee from The Vision.